brookstalley/MPD-Discord/readme.md

 with a directory containing your music library, and another where album art will be placed.

-Change the settings in `settings.json` to match your setup and requirements.
+Copy the settings from `settings.json.default` to `settings.json` and edit `settings.json` to match your setup and requirements.

 Launch the bot from `main.py`.